blueberrymusic/Deep-Learning-A-Visual-Approach/README.md

 labeled as released under the Creative Commons CC0 license, and explicitly state, "Free for commercial use.
 No attribution required."

-## The notebooks
+## Free Notebooks!

-Many figures in the book were created using Python programs.
-Almost all of these were developed in Jupyter notebooks, and those are included here.
+Jupyter notebooks for making many of the figures in the book.

-Since the purpose of the notebooks was to make figures, rather than to serve as tutorials, they are only lightly commented.
+Since the purpose of the notebooks was to make figures, rather than to serve as tutorials, they are only lightly commented, but they're meant to be readable.
-But I did want them to be readable if you wanted to see how I built a certain system, or made a particular image.
-So I tried to
-choose clear variable names, and whenever I could I preferred clarity over most other concerns.
+So I used longer but clearer variable names, and whenever I could I preferred clarity over most other concerns.
 This means that much of the code can be shortened, reorganized or otherwise refactored,